 1. A Parish Mission is a major event in the life of the parish!
 Our parish mission format includes weekend preaching, and four evening, hour-and-a-half programs.
 Other program pieces may be included if they have been agreed upon ahead of time.
 We appreciate that much preparation and administration goes into planning and preaching any parish mission, both on our part and yours.

 2. One of the elements of the planned mission program is community based “hospitality” after each session of the mission.
 Simple refreshments and community gathering and building is the primary focus of this time together.
 We believe it is essential, as much of Catholic renewal is communal.
 Different groups of parishioners can be asked to host different evenings if that is desirable.
 During hospitality, we ask to display books and recordings for sale from DeSales Resources and Ministries.
 This is always appreciated by those attending.

-4. The Mission flat-fee stipend is designed to help support a sustainable ministry of developing, administering and presenting missions, and takes into account the support that comes from UNBOUND.
+3. The Mission flat-fee stipend is designed to help support a sustainable ministry of developing, administering and presenting missions.
 The program design, preparation and presentation is indeed extensive.
 The flat-fee stipend also allows a parish to predict and recover costs.
-The only collection(s) to be taken up are for the benefit of the parish, and indeed allows those attending to express their gratitude and stewardship for this meaningful spiritual program.

 Our preachers include religious priests ( many of them Oblates of Saint Francis de Sales) and sisters, lay men and women.
 All of our presenters are experienced preachers and have background in Salesian Spirituality.